N0rbert/mate-testsuite/about-me.md

 ## Setting avatar

 Steps to test:

 1. Open About me from terminal or from `<Alt>+<F2>` menu
 1. Click on big image button and select the image you like (from default `/usr/share/pixmaps/faces/` or any other location) and click *Open*
 1. Click on the top right button in the MATE Panel

 Expected results:

-* the avatar image is set, you can see its in session menu (top right button in the MATE Panel).
+* the avatar image is set, you can see it in session menu (top right button in the MATE Panel).

 ## Changing password